What is Forth Meadow Community Greenway?

 Forth Meadow Community Greenway is a new £5.1million EU PEACE IV-funded project to connect existing open spaces in north and west Belfast along a 12km route from Clarendon Playing Fields to the new Transport Hub in the city centre.

 The capital works will create paths and cycle ways along the route, with additional planting, new pathway surfaces, new street furniture, signage, wayfinding and public art.
-There will also be enhancements to sites along the route including Springfield Dam, which has now been completed.
+There will also be enhancements to sites along the route including Springfield Park, which has now been completed.

 In parallel with the capital project, we are developing an exciting community activity and events programme at key sections along the greenway to help bring communities together and promote use of the shared space.

 There are five distinct sections to the capital works.

 The majority of work is now completed.
 This saw improvements to Glencairn Park including a new entrance at Forthriver Road and a new 3m wide path linking Glencairn Park to Glencairn Road.
 There have also been improvements to Forthriver Linear Park’s existing path, replacement of fencing at Clarendon Playing Fields and refurbishment of the footbridge at Forthriver Way.
 The final elements of phase one will see interpretive and wayfinding signage added in the new year.